Born: January 02, 1961

 In Far From Heaven (2002), Haynes once again was able to secure Moore to star, along with Dennis Quaid.
 The film revolves around a housewife who discovers her husband is gay.

-It would be another five years until Haynes next directorial project, I'm Not There (2007).
+It would be another five years until Haynes' next directorial project, I'm Not There (2007).
 He would follow that up with Mildred Pierce (2012) and Carol (2015).
-His latest film is Wonderstruck (2017) starring Julianne Moore and Michelle Williams.
+His film Wonderstruck (2017), starring Oakes Fegley, Julianne Moore and Michelle Williams, was written by Brian Selznik, based on his own book, which highlights the connection between a young Midwestern boy and a New York girl separated by 50 years in time.